Updated on 2025-11-03 GMT+08:00

 • Maximum bandwidth: 350 MB/s; maximum IOPS: 20,000

-• With optimized features, it is suitable for services with massive small files and services that require low latency and high IOPS.
+• Delivers better performance and suitable for services with massive small files and services that require low latency.

 Low latency, high IOPS, and tenant exclusive